mendahu/lighthouse-lectures/objects_in_js/outline.md

 - Objects allow us to group data together into a single place that can be referenced
 - Objects work using key value pairs, which are like their own little variables inside an object
   - Vocabulary is important here - Key vs Value, Property Vs Value, Property vs Key
-  - Keys are always strings, values can be anything that can otherwise be stored in a variable
+  - Keys are always strings or symbols, values can be anything that can otherwise be stored in a variable
 - Example, group name, age, isInstructor together
 - Name space is valuable as well, if you have multiple entities with similar data
 - Example of student in the database
-- All languages have some kind of object like structure, it might be called a Map, a Dictionary, a Hash)
+- All languages have some kind of object like structure, it might be called a Map, a Dictionary, a Hash

 ## Syntax